FOR HEALTH AND SAFETY PROFESSIONALS

 If I have enough clients already, why pay to be on the HASANZ Register?

-I’m an in-house health and safety professional adviser – why would I bother registering?
+I’m already employed as a health and safety professional – why would I bother registering?

+It shows you've 'got the goods".
 Listing on the HASANZ Register is the bona fide way of demonstrating your value to your employer.
-It provides assurance that you meet stringent competency standards for your profession.
+It provides assurance that you meet stringent competency standards to practise as a health and safety adviser.
+You've been through a rigorous process of being reviewed by your peers.
+Being HASANZ registered is all about continued professional development and promoting yourself.

 If I am working for someone who is on the HASANZ Register, am I “HASANZ Registered” too?

-No. Each workplace health and safety professional has to be registered as an individual in their own right and meet the required standard of competence to be listed.
+No. Each workplace health and safety professional must be registered as an individual in their own right and meet the required standard of competence to be listed.

 Can businesses use the HASANZ Registered quality mark?